Force Java Activation (override)

 January 31, 2013 - using current (non-beta) versions: Firefox for Windows 18.0.1 Java Platform SE 7 U11 1.7.0.11

-Yes, I had already read the How to enable Java if it's been blocked page.
+Yes, I had already read the How to allow Java on trusted sites page.
 Problem with my situation is that those 2 "activate" screens flash by quickly while the page determines that Java is unavailable and proceeds to another page that does not have any Java code and at that point I no longer have access to the "activate" links.

 In past versions of Firefox, I would just make sure Java was enabled before accessing the page.
 Now, I cannot access the Java page with the current version of Firefox and Java.